woflydev/odyssey_nnn/README.md

 - [Instagram](https://www.instagram.com/p/Cu8mdIEtegS/?img_index=1)
 - [Twitter](https://twitter.com/QUT/status/1679271733004578818)

 However, we didn't end up using this implementation on the day, due to some small bugs.
+Check [woflydev/odyssey_lsd](https://github.com/woflydev/odyssey_lsd) for the working code.

 ### [>> CLICK HERE FOR A DEMONSTRATION OF THE ROBOT RUNNING WITH OUR CODE <<](https://photos.app.goo.gl/apWUW5tePbo4QnF27)